idoiag/LRG_project/Documentation/README.txt

 	1. LRG_ID: check if the given gene has an allocated LRG ID. /VF In Progress/
 	2. Check the LRG exists and is a readable file. /IGP, DONE /
 	3. Check that the xml version format (schema) is right: IGP, Done
-	4. Strand: check the direction of the strand. /IGP, In Progress/
+	4. Strand: check the direction of the strand. /IGP, Done/
 	5. Build_number: check the number of build provided.
 If more than one, check that coordinates are diff. /VF In Progress/
 	6. Build_coor: check that the start and end of the coordinate for each build are different /VF In Progress/
 	7. Data_consistency: check that coordinates extracted are numbers /IGP/VF ?/